opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 On the contrary, a poorly designed incentive mechanism can result in exploits and shortcuts, which can detrimentally impact the overall quality of the subnet and discourage fair miners.

-## Distribution of rewards
+## Allocation of emissions

-### Example

-Distribution of rewards among the subnet miners and subnet validators works like this.
-Consider an example subnet:
-- Three subnet miners occupy the UID slots 37, 42 and 27 in the subnet.
-- Four subnet validators occupy the UID slots 10, 32, 93 and 74 in the subnet, as shown in the below simplified conceptual diagram.
-Assume that the **subnet protocol** box in the diagram includes all the components of the incentive mechanism that were identified above.

-<ThemedImage
-alt="Incentive Mechanism Big Picture" sources={{
-    light: useBaseUrl('/img/docs/distribution-of-rewards-big-picture.svg'),
-    dark: useBaseUrl('/img/docs/dark-distribution-of-rewards-big-picture.svg'),
-  }}
-/>

-The item numbers below correspond to the circled numbers in the above diagram.

-1. Each subnet validator maintains a vector of weights.
-Each element of the vector represents the weight assigned to a subnet miner.
-This weight represents how well the subnet miner is performing **according to this subnet validator**.

-   Each subnet validator ranks all the subnet miners by means of this weight vector.
-Each subnet validator within the subnet, acting independently, transmits its miner ranking weight vector to the blockchain.
-These ranking weight vectors can arrive at the blockchain at different times.
+1. Each validator on the subnet computes a vector of weights assigned to each miner, representing an aggregate ranking based on their performance.
+Validators transmit these **weight vectors** to the blockchain.
 Typically each subnet validator transmits an updated ranking weight vector to the blockchain every 100-200 blocks.
-2. The blockchain (subtensor) waits until the latest ranking weight vectors from all the subnet validators of the given subnet arrive at the blockchain.
-A ranking weight matrix formed from these ranking weight vectors is then provided as input to the Yuma Consensus module on-chain.
+2. The Bittensor blockchain waits for the latest ranking weight vectors from all the subnet validators of a given subnet, then forms a **weight matrix** formed from these ranking/weight vectors is then provided as input to the Yuma Consensus module on-chain.
-3. The Yuma Consensus (YC) on-chain then uses this weight matrix, along with the amount of stake associated with the UIDs on this subnet, to calculate rewards.
-The YC calculates how the reward TAO tokens should be distributed amongst the subnet validators and subnet miners in the subnet, i.e., amongst each UID in the subnet.
+3. The Yuma Consensus (YC) uses this weight matrix, along with the amount of stake associated with each UID on the subnet, to calculate emissions to each subnet and each participant within each subnet, which are finalized and debited to participants' hotkeys at the end of each *tempo* or 360 blocks.

-:::tip All reward TAO tokens are newly minted.
+:::tip note
+The tempo duration (360 blocks) is the same for all the user-created subnets.
+However, the timing of tempos can differ among subnets, depending on when they were created.
 :::
-4. Finally, the YC calculates a consensus distribution of TAO (the ‘emission’) and distributes the newly minted reward TAO immediately into the accounts associated with the UIDs.

-### Tempo

-Note that subnet validators can transmit their rank weight vectors to the blockchain any time.
-However, for any user-created subnet, the YC for the subnet begins at every 360 blocks (=4320 seconds or 72 minutes, at 12 seconds per block) using the latest weight matrix available at the YC for the subnet.

-If a ranking weight vector from the subnet validator arrives after the start of a 360-block period, then this weight vector will be used in the subsequent YC start, i.e., after the current 360 blocks have elapsed.

-At the end of any 360-block period, called **tempo**, the YC concludes and the emissions (distribution of reward TAO) are complete.
-This tempo value of 360 blocks is the same for all the user-created subnets.
-However, the YC-starts for each user-created subnet can commence at different times.